-(This Huffington Post article says we choose white meat chicken over dark 80% of the time.
+(This USDA report says we choose white meat chicken over dark more than 80% of the time.
 I blame the fat-free 90s, which put boneless skinless chicken breasts on every table multiple times a week, pushing off juicier, more flavorful chicken choices.
-If I could get you to have a thigh or two every once in a while, I’m sure you’d enjoy it.
+But if I could get you to have a thigh or two every once in a while, I’m sure you’d enjoy it.
 Maybe my recipe for Korean Barbecued Chicken Thighs or Jambalaya Chicken in a Skillet, both available in “Finger Lickin Chicken” on Amazon and iTunes for a mere $1.99, might entice you?)

 But I digress.
 The thing about light meat chicken, the thing that makes it so popular, is that it’s low in fat.
 But that also means a) it can easily get dry and tough, and b) it can be, well, flavorless.